Coordinated by Rishiraj Saha Roy and mentored by Gerhard Weikum

 Major challenges that we address in our ongoing work are complex questions and questions that cannot be answered by the underlying knowledge base alone.
-For example, the question "Which European singers covered Bob Dylan?" involves joining entities of different types across different relations like composer and performed.
-The corresponding SPARQL query would necessarily require multiple variables.
-The incompleteness of knowledge bases is an obstacle for questions such as "Which love songs did Bob Dylan write about his wife?", as the lyrics and themes of songs would be captured only in textual form in Web documents and online communities.
-This group is headed by Rishiraj Saha Roy.
+For example, the question "Which Nolan movies won an Oscar but missed a Golden Globe?" involves joining entities of different types across different relations like winning an award and directed (implicit in "Nolan movies").
+The corresponding SPARQL query would then necessarily require multiple variables and triple patterns.
+The incompleteness of knowledge bases is often an obstacle for such complex questions, as evidence on interesting cases of "not winning" an award would be perhaps be captured only in textual form on the Web, in news, or in online forums.
+The other emerging direction has been to address conversational utterances, where the user assumes the system to automatically understand implicit context in follow-up utterances (only saying "... and the music was by?" as an alternative to "Who composed the soundtrack for Inception?" when it was preceded by the well-formed initial question "Who was the lead actor in the movie Inception?").

 Fact-centric information needs are rarely one-shot; users typically ask follow-up questions to explore a topic.
 In such a conversational setting, the user’s inputs are often incomplete, with entities or predicates left out, and ungrammatical phrases.
 This poses a huge challenge to question answering (QA) systems that typically rely on cues in full-fledged interrogative sentences.
 As a solution, in this project, we develop CONVEX: an unsupervised method that can answer incomplete questions over a knowledge graph (KG) by maintaining conversation context using entities and predicates seen so far and automatically inferring missing or ambiguous pieces for follow-up questions.
 The core of our method is a graph exploration algorithm that judiciously expands a frontier to find candidate answers for the current question.
 To evaluate CONVEX, we release ConvQuestions, a crowdsourced benchmark with 11,200 distinct conversations from five different domains.
 We show that CONVEX: (i) adds conversational support to any stand-alone QA system, and (ii) outperforms state-of-the-art baselines and question completion strategies.